RevEngAI/reai-ghidra/README.md

 ![Plugin Config](screenshots/plugin-config.png)

-Each plugin is dependent on the `CorePlugin`, so by enabling the `BinarySimularityPlugin` you will automatically enable the `CorePlugin`.
+Each plugin is dependent on the `CorePlugin`, for instance, by enabling the `BinarySimularityPlugin` you will automatically enable the `CorePlugin`.

 ## Usage